Rubusch/linux-c/010__basics/21__list/README.md

 # Linked List usd with chardev driver

-The chardev driver establishes a devicenode.
+The chardev driver (miscdevice) establishes a devicenode.
 It allows reading elements, which are stored in a linked list.
 The implementation uses the kernel data structure for storing elements.
 Later the content of the linked list can be printed.
 Note, the linked list will allow for